sphinx-gallery/sphinx-gallery/doc/configuration.rst

 - with JupyterLite, the example actually runs in your browser, there is no need for a separate machine in the cloud to run your Python code.
-That means that starting a Jupyter server is genrally quicker, no need to wait for the Binder image to be built
+That means that starting a Jupyter server is generally quicker, no need to wait for the Binder image to be built
 - with JupyterLite the first imports take time.
 At the time of writing (February 2023) ``import scipy`` can take ~15-30s.
 Some innocuously looking Python code may just not work and break in an unexpected fashion.
 The Jupyter